codemzy/static-blog/README.md

 In the /posts directory you will add your blog posts in markdown format.
 Use YAML at the top to provide information about the post (title, description etc.)

 The file name format is `YYYY-MM-DD_the-blog-post-path.md` with the date being the date for publishing the post.
-If you want to schedule a post for a future date, use the future date and the post won't go live until you build the site on that date or after.
+If you want to schedule a post for a future date, use the future date and the post won't go live until you build the site on that date or after (it will get built on your dev build so that you check how it looks etc - if you want to see how the site will look in production without future posts run `npm run build` instead).

 The YAML format is as follows (don't include any markdown in your YAML data)